History of Anchorage, Alaska

-After congress approved the completion of the Alaska Railroad from Seward to Fairbanks in 1914, it was decided that a new town should be built as a port and rail hub along the route.
+After Congress approved the completion of the Alaska Railroad from Seward to Fairbanks in 1914, it was decided that a new town should be built as a port and rail hub along the route.
 The decision was made to develop a site near Ship Creek on Cook Inlet.
 Survey parties visited the area in 1914 and researched possible routes for the rails and options for siting the new town.
 Anchorage was originally settled as a tent city near the mouth of Ship Creek in 1915, and a planned townsite was platted alongside the bluff to the south.
 Anchorage was mostly a company town for the Alaska Railroad for its first several decades of existence.

 The strategic location of Alaska, which led to a massive buildup of military facilities throughout Alaska during the years of World War II, changed that.
 Largely due to the military presence and resource development activities throughout Alaska, Anchorage has enjoyed significant boosts to its population and economic base from 1940 to the present.

 The 1964 Alaska earthquake outright destroyed or caused significant damage to most of the Anchorage neighborhoods adjacent to Knik Arm, including its downtown.
-The community rapidly rebuilt, and has since emerged as a major American city.
+The community rapidly rebuilt and has since emerged as a major American city.

 Early history

-According to archaeological evidence discovered at Beluga Point along the Turnagain Arm, just south of modern-day Anchorage, the Cook Inlet had been inhabited, at least seasonally, by Alutiiq Eskimos beginning between 5000 and 6000 years ago.
+According to archaeological evidence discovered at Beluga Point along the Turnagain Arm, just south of modern-day Anchorage, the Cook Inlet had been inhabited, at least seasonally, by the Alutiiq people, beginning between 5000 and 6000 years ago.
 This occupation occurred in three separate waves, with the second occurring roughly 4000 years ago, and the last around 2000 years ago.
 The Chugach Alutiiq likely inhabited the area from the first century until sometime between 500 and 1650 AD, when tribes of Dena'ina Athabaskans moved into the area from the interior of the state.
-Like their Apache cousins, the Dena'ina were a nomadic people, who had no permanent settlements but instead migrated throughout the area following the seasonal resources.
+Like their Apache cousins, the Dena'ina were a nomadic people who had no permanent settlements but instead migrated throughout the area following the seasonal resources.
 In summer they tended to fish along coastal streams and rivers, living in portable, dome-shaped tents constructed out of local willow or birch branches and covered with animal skins.
-In the fall they would carry these to higher ground where they would hunt moose, Dall sheep, and mountain goats, and late fall was reserved for berry picking.
-In the winter they would build temporary structures near junction points along common trading routes, and traded with other tribes from areas nearby.
+In the fall, they would carry these to higher ground where they would hunt moose, Dall sheep, and mountain goats, and late fall was reserved for berry picking.
+In the winter, they would build temporary structures near junction points along common trading routes, and traded with other tribes from areas nearby.
 Native tribes were not isolated from each other, and trade between the various tribes was common, as well as conflicts and even wars, which often resulted in both sides taking slaves.
 The Dena'ina learned to make and use kayaks from the Chugach, suggesting that for a time both peoples shared the area.